 Prenatal and Post-Partum Yoga FAQs

 How does prenatal yoga class differ from open yoga?

-In prenatal class, the asanas are all adapted for the changing pregnant body, and modifications can be made according to yoga level as well.
-A prenatal class provides community and addresses ways to prepare for the birth as well as orientation towards motherhood.
+In prenatal yoga, the asanas are all adapted for the changing pregnant body, and modifications can be made according to experience as well.
+A prenatal session addresses ways to prepare for birth as well as orientation towards motherhood.

 When should I start?

 I believe that yoga practice should be modified when you find out you are pregnant.
 Without proper modification and awareness, certain postures and practices can be dangerous, and the body heat should not be significantly raised.
 If you feel well during the first trimester, you may begin a responsible prenatal practice.
 Many people start prenatal yoga after first trimester exhaustion and nausea are over.
-If you choose to remain in the open class setting, then it is important to find out how to alter your practice.
-Taking a prenatal class with an experienced teacher can give you that guidance.
+If you choose to remain in an open class setting, then it is important to find out how to modify your practice.
+Getting instruction from an experienced teacher can provide guidance.

-Can I take prenatal yoga without any previous yoga experience?
+Can I practice prenatal yoga without any previous yoga experience?